 Scholarship for Catholic High School Graduates

 Athletic Scholarships at Assumption are highly competitive and are available for 22 of our 24 varsity teams.
 The scholarship amounts vary and are at the discretion of the coach.
 All scholarships are awarded in compliance with NCAA rules and regulations upon the recommendation of the head coach and the approval of the Director of Athletics.
-An athletics scholarship is restricted to educational expenses such as tuition, fees, room, board and required course-related books.
-Once a scholarship is awarded, the College is committed to fulfilling its financial obligation to a student athlete until their NCAA eligibility exhausted.
-Athletics grants are one-year awards, which are subject to renewal and can be decreased, increased or cancelled.
+An athletic scholarship is restricted to educational expenses such as tuition, fees, room, board and required course-related books.
+Once a scholarship is awarded, the University is committed to fulfilling its financial obligation to a student-athlete until their NCAA eligibility is exhausted.
+Athletic grants are one-year awards, which are subject to renewal and can be decreased, increased or canceled.

 Application- and Audition-based Scholarships

 Light the Way Scholarship (apply by December 15)

 The $27,000 per year Light the Way Scholarship is awarded to up to 50 incoming students per year who utilize their abilities to Light the Way for others.
 Whether it’s community service to help people in need, innovation to improve society, or volunteering to heal our planet, this scholarship recognizes and supports students who positively impact the world in their own meaningful way.
 Learn more about the application process for this scholarship.

 Band Scholarship (Apply by January 15)

 Assumption offers scholarships of up to $10,000 for incoming students who demonstrate exceptional instrumental talent and who commit to participate in the Assumption University Band.
 The scholarship is renewable each year for instrumentalists who want to be part of an advanced level artistic experience and high quality ensemble and instrumentation.
 Learn more about the Band Scholarship.